The Leslie Brooks Dining Room

 In 1948, Leslie’s ex-husband kidnapped her daughter and they disappeared.
 Leslie never made a movie after that and spent the rest of her life looking for her daughter but never found her.
 She died in 2011 in California at the age of 88.

 The Leslie Brooks Dining Room is dedicated to this beautiful star.
 Numerous chandeliers hang from the ceiling and a baby grand piano sits atop a small stage where various entertainers perform.
-It seats approximately 60 and is open Thursday, Friday and Saturday evenings from 5 until 9 pm.
-Reservations are highly recommended.
-The dining room is also available for special occasions, reunions and corporate events outside of restaurant hours.
+It seats approximately 60 people.
+The dining room is available for special occasions, reunions and corporate events.
+Contact 402-388-2400 for details.